 After selecting the ADDM tab, use the time selector controls to specify a time range that includes the period for which you want to view ADDM info.
-Then, select which ADDM analysis dataset you want to view from the Findings for ADDM Task list.
+Then, select which ADDM analysis dataset you want to view from the Task Name list.

-- A table of findings that shows performance symptoms and problems.
-For findings that are problems, you can click the name of the finding to display details and recommendations regarding it.
+- Findings.
+This table lists performance symptoms and problems.
+For more information about a finding, you can click its name to display details and recommendations regarding it.

 For more information about ADDM findings and how to interpret them, see ADDM Analysis Results in Oracle Database Performance Tuning Guide.